Top 5 FAQ’s

 1. Is Femigami just for women?

 Absolutely not!
-Femigami workshops can be enjoyed by people of all genders who want to explore topics around their bodies and wellbeing; while enjoying a relaxing activity.
-Participants have ranged from 8 to 80+ years old - no one is too old or young to enjoy Femigami making!
+Femigami workshops can be enjoyed by people of all genders who want to explore topics around their bodies and wellbeing, while enjoying a relaxing activity.
+And participants have ranged from 8 to 80+ years old!

 2. What types of workshops do you offer?

-We can also tailor the workshop around specific celebrations or themes i.e. Stress Awareness Month or Halloween (and adjust the designs we fold accordingly).
+We can also tailor our workshops around specific celebrations or themes i.e. Mental Health Awareness Week or Halloween (and adjust the designs we fold accordingly).
 Feel free to get in touch to chat about any specific requirements or ideas.

 3. How do I book a workshop/what is the cost?